 BRASSAI.
 The Artists of My Life, New York: Viking, 1982.
 Quarto, first American edition, pp. 224, beige cloth covers with gilt-stamped lettering to spine, halftone plates.
 Famous Paris photographer offers photos of his friends among famous Paris artists.
 See Roosens/Salu 1085.
 Condition of this book: Near fine with a lightly worn dust jacket.
 View more info

 BUFFET, ANNABEL, and LAMY, JEAN-CLAUDE.
 The Secret Studio, Bernard Buffet, Paris: Flammarion, 2004.
 Quarto, first English-language edition released simultaneously with the French edition, pp. 144, black paper-covered boards with blind-stamped lettering to spine and front, duotone photos.
 Uses the photos of Fournol, a lifelong friend of the Buffet's, to penetrate the mind of the acclaimed artist, with text by his wife.
 Condition of this book: Upper board has a few small white spots, else fine.
 View more info

 Seller ID: 50917

 BUNNELL, PETER C. Minor White: The Eye That Shapes, Princeton: Princeton University Art Museum, 1989.
 Heavy oblong quarto, pp. xxiii, 289, wraps, released to accompany an exhibition of the same name, a few color photos but mostly duotones, with the Totemic Sequence presented as a double-fold facing a trifold, so that 10 photos are presented on five facing pages.
 Many beautiful landscapes and portraits.
 Condition of this book: Edges soiled, all else fine.
-Leaves c...
+Leaves clean and tight.
 View more info